veebch/clock/README.md

 ## Internet Time

 A simpler variation that uses a Pico W. There is no need for a Real Time Clock or Ferrite receiver as everything is done with a quick connect to WiFi.
 To use this, save the code in webtime.py as main.py on the Pico W instead.
+You will also need to save your WiFi login credentials as secrets.py in the format shown in `secrets_example.py`.

 # Hardware
 - Old ['nebenuhr' clock](https://www.ebay.de/sch/i.html?_from=R40&_trksid=p2334524.m570.l1313&_nkw=nebenuhr&_sacat=0&LH_TitleDesc=0&_odkw=buerk+uhr&_osacat=0) with secondary mechanism (a mechanism that is controlled by pulses from the mother-clock)